Matomo, formerly known as Piwik, was founded in 2007 and has long been the most well known open-source alternative to Google Analytics.

 Privacy regulations and the need for cookie notices and GDPR or CCPA consent

 By being a more simple and more lightweight alternative, it means that Plausible also tracks and collects fewer data points by default.
+We are built as a privacy-first analytics tool.

 With Matomo being a full-blown Google Analytics-like tool, it is using cookies and it is collecting personal data by default for reports such as session recordings and heatmaps.